Cryogenic nano-imaging of second-order moir\'e superlattices

 Figure~\ref{fig:formation-second-order}d displays the maximum periodicity of three principal lattice vectors and reveals an intricate picture of strongly varying periodicities for different twist angles.
-Notably, this distribution is much more complex than expected from a simple picture introduced in Fig.~\ref{fig:formation-second-order}a.
+Notably, this distribution is much more complex than expected from the simple picture introduced in Fig.~\ref{fig:formation-second-order}a.
 Here, we take into account that a simple vector summation may end up with a set of lattice vectors representing by obtuse triangles.
-Since that would lead to an overestimation of $\tilde{\lambda} _{\rm M}$ we correct for it by remapping the lattice vectors until we reach an acute triangle, allowing for a fair comparison of $\tilde{\lambda} _{\rm M}$ with $\lambda _{\rm M}$.
-This leads to the SOSL unit cell size that is represented by a fractal-like ring of non-vanishing wavelengths (Fig.~\ref{fig:formation-second-order}d).
+Since that would lead to an overestimation of $\tilde{\lambda} _{\rm M}$, we correct for it by remapping the lattice vectors until we reach an acute triangle, allowing for a fair comparison of $\tilde{\lambda} _{\rm M}$ with $\lambda _{\rm M}$.
+This leads to the SOSL unit cell size that is represented by a fractal-like ring of non-vanishing wavelengths (Fig.~\ref{fig:formation-second-order}d). \NT{Based on the observed and calculated SOSL periodicities, our phenomenological model characterizes the experimental observations very well without utilizing any fit parameters.
+At the same time, we highlight that the used set of parameters is not unique and one can identify complimentary sets that would also account for the presented data.
+Supplementary Note~VIII discusses the effect of different hBN lattice mismatch, stain magnitude and strain angle.}